Neuro-marketing: what is it? How does it work? Does it hurt?

 Here's the scoop: We buy what we like.
 We like what we buy.
 Which is not the same thing as you are what you eat.
 Neuro marketing may have something going for it, or not.
 We can't say.
-It does seem to be sparking some debate...as it does here and gaining some recognition, as it is here in a so-called "blog" that Jane doesn't recognize as bloglike at all.
+It does seem to be sparking some debate...as it does here.
 But, in the end,it's just more marketingspeak, as far as we're concerned.

 Fast forward...to your website...and what do you use to tempt us?
 Have you hit us where it counts, right in the intuition, or the feet, or the fingers?
 Will we buy from you?
 Maybe, if you offer us chocolate (mmmm...everyone knows women love chocolate.).
 Maybe, if you tempt us with prizes (the eyes sparkle, the brain tingles -- everyone knows we love prizes.).
 Maybe if you lure us in with pink, or fucia, or some other pretty color or lacey image (pink works every time -- honest, it does.).

 Maybe we'll buy from you if you taken time to engage us in the sale.
 Emotionally speaking, we want respect and honesty.
 If we stop over at your website -- if you've done your SEO correctly (Jane is not going to explain what that is, you should know), we're there because we WANT TO BE THERE -- so, we're already primed to buy.
 Make us happy.